Jenna Holden, PsyD, LMFT, MS

 Jenna Holden, MS, LMFT

 I am a Licensed Marriage and Family Therapist, and it is my passion to guide my clients through their unique emotional transformations.
 I was born and raised in the San Francisco Bay Area, until I moved to Los Angeles to attend the University of Southern California; I graduated with a Bachelors of Arts in Social Sciences with an Emphasis in Psychology from USC.
-Soon thereafter, I moved to Orange County to attend Vanguard University of Southern California where I earned my Masters of Science in Clinical Psychology, and I am currently pursuing a Doctorate of Clinical Psychology (PsyD) at California Southern University.
+I then moved to Orange County to attend Vanguard University of Southern California where I earned my Masters of Science in Clinical Psychology and completed the MFT licensure requirements.
+Soon thereafter, I attended California Southern University and completed the Clinical PsyD program to become a Doctor of Psychology.

 I draw from several different modalities to create treatment plans that are tailored to meet each of my client's specific needs and preferences, often using talk therapy, Eye Movement Desensitization and Reprocessing therapy (EMDR), Emotionally Focused Therapy (EFT), and Attachment techniques.
 EMDR is an integrative approach involving the reprocessing of traumatic memories on a neurological level to treat a variety of presenting problems, including panic attacks, complicated grief, disturbing memories, phobias, pain disorders, performance anxiety, general anxiety, PTSD, stress reduction, sexual and/or physical abuse, body image issues, anger- management, and more.
 Please see below for more detailed information about EMDR.
 I have also completed the EFT externship, where I studied directly under the creator and founder, Dr. Sue Johnson, clinical psychologist, author, researcher, professor, and innovator in the field of couples' psychology.
 In EFT, we explore the patterns in your relationship that aren't working for you, create a more secure bond, and increase trust to move the relationship in a healthier, more positive direction.
 Attachment work explores our early experiences that affect how we see ourselves and relate to others.
 The focus is on expressing emotions and rebuilding trust to promote healthy adult relationships, improved levels of self-worth, and decreased symptoms of anxiety and depression.